Content from Part I: Introduction to Julia

 Restart the REPL

-In Julia it is not very easy to redefine structs.
+In Julia it is not very easy to redefine a struct.
 It is necessary to restart the REPL to define the new definition of Trebuchet, or take a different name instead.

 Melissa decides to keep going and come back to this later.